-- THE VOICES OF THE NIGHT, BALLADS, AND OTHER POEMS.
+THE VOICES OF THE NIGHT, BALLADS, AND OTHER POEMS.
 By HENRY WADSWORTH LONGFELLOW.
-Elegantly printed on tinted paper, with Thirty-five Designs by JOHN GILBERT, engraved by DAUGUEL BROTHERS by DALZIEL BROTHERS. - In square 8vo, price Seven Shillings and Sixpence, cloth gilt and gilt edges, - GERTRUDE OF WYOMING.
-By THOMAS CAMPBELL.
-Elegantly printed on tinted paper, with Thirty-five Designs by the first Artists, engraved by DALZIEL BROTHERS.
+Elegantly printed on tinted paper, with Thirty-five Designs by John Gilbert, engraved by DALZIEL BROTHERS.

 In square 8vo, price Seven Shillings and Sixpence, cloth gilt and gilt edges,